TJU-Aerial-Robotics/YOPO/README.md

 ./flightros_node
 ```

-Besides, you can refer to [quadrotor_ros.yaml](./flightlib/configs/quadrotor_ros.yaml) for some modifications.
+Besides, you can refer to [quadrotor_ros.yaml](./flightlib/configs/quadrotor_ros.yaml) for some modifications of the environment.

 **2.2** Start the dynamics simulation and controller of UAV
 ```